Seirdy/seirdy.one/content/meta/site-design.md

 I make Atom feeds available for articles and notes, and have a combined Atom feed for both.
 These feeds are enhanced with Ostatus and ActivityStreams XML namespaces.

-All HTML pages have an XHTML5 counterpart, which is currently the same except for the presence of an XML declaration.
+All HTML pages have an XHTML5 counterpart, which is currently the same except for the `content-type` HTTP header.
 To see this counterpart, add "index.xhtml" to the end of a URL or request a page with an `Accept` header containing `application/xhtml+xml` but not `text/html`.
 All pages parse correctly using all the XHTML browser parsers I could try.

 ### Reading mode compatibility